Dentures Aftercare Instructions

 - Handle your dentures carefully.
 Be sure you don’t bend or damage the plastic or the clasps when cleaning.

 - See your dentist if you have a loose fit.
-Visit your clinic promptly if your dentures become loose.
+Visit our clinic West Humber Dentistry promptly if your dentures become loose.
 Loose dentures can cause irritation, sores and infection.